firepacket/BTCNotifySvc-TrustfreeMarket/README.md

 # BTCNotifySvc the TrustfreeMarket companion Service app!

-The Trustfree.Market windows GUI companion app that listens for transactions to the Escrow address and alerts the Website in real-time using long-polling or websockets.
+The Trustfree.Market windows GUI companion app that listens for transactions to the Escrow address and alerts the Website by calling a local-only API causing the site to alert users in real-time using long-polling or websockets.
 Also shows incoming transactions to old bitcoin addresses and shows network stats.

 ![GUI](https://github.com/firepacket/BTCNotifySvc-TrustfreeMarket/blob/main/ss.jpg)